Asquera/goto-async-rust-2018/outline.md

 So what about C++?
 Can we pretend to be a C++ module that happens to be called via some C code?

-Well...
+Wrap Rust/C API in C++ objects via RAII.
+Generally build a small abstraction over Rust layer.
+You can also use namespaces to do the same.

+So...this has all been very sensible and I hope you've learned something.
+There's one last thing I want to talk about, something a bit more silly.

+Let's answer this question, shall we?

+> Can you throw C++ exceptions from Rust?

+(hopefully some will laugh or react in any other way)

+Well...kinda.
+First we have to understand how C++ exceptions work.

+Try creats a landing pad which contains information about how the application "flows" in case it is encountered (either via an exception or via normal flow of operation).

+Catch blocks use filters to call the apropriate block.

+## Things to work out

 Not quite, but: create a normal C API as you would.
 Then dynamically load the object, map C++ class functions to your Rust functions via a vtable and you've almost got the same thing. (almost)

 (Actually don't!
 It works, but it's very unstable and not reliable)

-Much better: wrap your Rust/C API in C++ objects via RAII.

-Next:

-Can you throw C++ exceptions from Rust?

-😱

-Well...

-Kinda?!

-`try`/`throw` keyword is replaced by the compiler setjmp/longjmp (kinda) Calls into libc++ can be made from Rust
-It works (kinda) – lots of undefined behaviour